 "People seeking to control others almost always present the image of a nice person in the beginning.
 Nice is not a credential for good intent" -Gavin De Becker

-De Becker encourages women to explicitly rebuff unwanted approaches.
+De Becker encourages women to explicitly reject unwanted approaches.

 Too Many Details